e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 - Replace the `addExpense()` by a call to `create()`
 - Check that the whole cycle is working as expected (from the screen to the database and back)

-> Warning: most of prisma's methods are asynchronous - make sure you return actual results, not promises.
+> Warning: most of prisma's methods are asynchronous - make sure you return actual results, or await for them.

 Looks like a good time to push and deploy.
 Check that everything works fine on render.